remogatto/gospeccy/README.md

 * Fix some memory and I/O contention bugs
 * Add support for more file formats (take a look [here](http://www.worldofspectrum.org/faq/reference/formats.htm))
-* Add support for tape saving & loading
+* Add support for tape saving
 * Better general performance
 * Add more filters and improve the scaler
 * Add new graphical backends (Go's exp/draw?)